WebReflection/heresy/README.md

 }
 ```

-While both name and the tag it represents can be defined within the class or object, it's rather suggested to pre define at least the tag it's going to represent, but not the name.
+While both the name and tag it represents, can be defined within the class or object, it's rather suggested to pre-define at least the tag it's going to represent, but not the name.

 ```js
 const literal = {